April ’23

 Ordovician–Silurian extinction events `- 439 mya

-Today on planet Earth, our atmosphere is holding onto over 400 parts per million of CO2 or its equivalent.
-The last time the atmosphere was carrying so much co2 was 55 million years ago, some 10 million years after the massive extinction event that wiped out those big cuddly dinosaurs.
-The super-saturation of co2 inexorably led to a rise in global temperature to a scorching 4 – 8o above what it is today.
+Today on planet Earth, our atmosphere is holding onto over 400 parts per million of CO2 or its equivalent. (sorry, that was last week, make that 450ppm) The last time the atmosphere was carrying so much co2 was 55 million years ago, some 10 million years after the massive extinction event that wiped out those big cuddly dinosaurs.
+The super-saturation of co2 inexorably led to a rise in global temperature to a scorching 4 – 8o above what it is today, ouch!

 Ironically enough, that hot-house earth led to an explosion in green plants, mainly trees.
 When all that green stuff died it created massive layers of coal, gas and oil, that has been sitting there undisturbed waiting patiently for some petrol head to find it and burn it.